What are the protocols in the OSI model?

 DHCP OSI layer :

 DHCP is an application layer protocol.
 In a real implementation, DHCP works over TCP/IP protocol.
 The full form is the Dynamic Host Control Protocol.
 When a network connection comes up.
 Computer needs and IP address to work in a computer network.
 The computer which is connecting to the computer network works as a DHCP client.
 It requests the server, to get the IP.
-You might have seen while configuring the IP address for the Ethernet card or LAN card on a Windows machine.
+You might have seen this while configuring the IP address for the Ethernet card or LAN card on a Windows machine.
 The internet router works as a DHCP server in this case.

 ARP OSI layer :

 ARP stands for Address Resolution Protocol.
 It resolves an IP address to the MAC address of the Ethernet card.
 ARP is the data link layer protocol in the OSI model.

 This is a domain name system.
 It is an application layer protocol.

 It works as a user of the IP layer.
 ICMP routes protocol messages to the remote end using the IP layer protocol.
 This provides a service to the end-user so it is an application layer protocol.

 UDP OSI layer: